A Guide to the Best Parks and Gardens London Has to Offer

 St James’ Park

 Located in Westminster by Buckingham Palace, St James’ Park is 57 glorious acres of royal history, landmarks and gorgeous city lookouts.
 Enjoy the the vast lake and the seventeen resident species of birds from the comfort of an old fashioned stripy deckchair (boater hat optional).
 The Queen lives just up the road but you’re more likely to catch a glimpse of the squadron of pelicans (yes, really) that reside within the park.
+Want to stay in this regal part of town?
+One of our Westminster homes like Timely Transformation should be just what you're looking for.

 It’s advisable to take a map when visiting Richmond Park.
 Firstly, to get there (Richmond is in zone four, at the end of the District line), and secondly, to ensure you don’t get lost in the sprawling 800 acres of green.
 The famous wildlife – especially the herds of deer – will make your pilgrimage, and the possibility of being declared missing, worth it.
 Pembroke Lodge sits at the top of Richmond Park (and even has free parking), where you